dojo/framework/docs/en/resources/introduction.md

 export default createResourceTemplate({
 	read: async (request: ResourceReadRequest, controls: ResourceControls) => {
-		// The template is injected with read options, offset, size and query const { offset, size } = options;
+		// The template is injected with read request, offset, size and query const { offset, size } = request;
-		// The options can be used to determine the data to fetch const response = await fetch(`https://my.user.endpount.com?offset=${offset}&size=${size}`);
+		// The request details are used to determine the data to fetch const response = await fetch(`https://my.user.endpount.com?offset=${offset}&size=${size}`);
 		const data = await response.json();
+		// The template needs to set the response using the resource controls put function
+		// along with the original request
-		// The template needs to return the array of data and the total number of items controls.put({ data: data.data, total: data.total }, request);
+		controls.put({ data: data.data, total: data.total }, request);
 	}
 });